DataDog/documentation/content/en/network_monitoring/cloud_network_monitoring/guide/detecting_application_availability.md

    {{< img src="network_performance_monitoring/guide/detecting_network_insights/cnm_network_map_node.png" alt="CNM Network Map page showing a clustering example, highlighting a specific node">}}

-3. To observe if a particular pod is contributing to latency, hover over an arrow with a wider edge.
-Since wider edges can mean increased latency, this particular edge may want to be investigated further.
-You can navigate directly back to the [Network Analytics][1] page by clicking on the dotted edge directly to investigate this further.
+3. The edge thickness is associated with the metric chosen from the drop down.
+In this particular example, a thicker edge is associated with the metric `volume sent`.
+Optionally, you can also navigate directly back to the [Network Analytics][1] page by clicking on the dotted edge directly to investigate the network connections further.

    {{< img src="network_performance_monitoring/guide/detecting_network_insights/cnm_network_map_thicker_edge.png" alt="CNM Network Map page showing a clustering example, highlighting a thicker edge">}}